Hitscotty/hitshaskell/_posts/2016-09-07-i've-been-overthinking.md

 well and this is largely do to the types and the type system.
 When it came to these more advanced topics the internet has made them seem very *scary* and the explanations are so far from the types, I thought there was some higher level *thing* I needed to know that the types would not tell me.
-In the end the types tell you everything. ~When in doubt always look at the types~.
+In the end the types tell you everything.
+> "When in doubt always look at the types." - The Haskell Gods

 When I returned to looking only at the types I realized that we have laws because when dealing with polymorphic types the programmer truly has all the power to define completely different computations or combinations using just the type signatures.
 The laws help make sure that in the process of writing these instances it'll behave as it should so that regardless